ChrisAlderson/extratorrent-api/README.md

 ## Parameters

-These are the parameters available for the advanced search:
+These are the parameters available for the advanced search to search the website:
 ```
 - page                    # Number of the page you want to search
 - with_words              # With all of the words